jpbueno/eks-spot-lab/README.md

     --policy-document file://iam-policy.json
 ```

+_Note:Take note of the policy ARN that is returned._

 ***Create an IAM role and Kubernetes service account named aws-load-balancer-controller in the kube-system namespace, a cluster role, and a cluster role binding for the load balancer controller***

 ```bash